-5. The Role of Taxation
+5. The Role of Taxation and Comparison with the United States

 As the empirical literature on behavioral responses to taxation has shown, income taxes can have a substantial impact on incomes reported for tax purposes, on which our top income and wage shares are based.
 Therefore, it is important to analyze, in parallel to the evolution of top income shares, the evolution of the income tax system.
 One key measure of the burden of the income tax system is given by the marginal rate of taxation.
-Such rates, at various percentiles of the income distribution, along with the top marginal tax
+Such rates, at various percentiles of the income distribution, along with the top marginal tax rate, are reported in Figure 15 from 1920 to 2000.36 A number of interesting findings emerge.